DinoSol: History

 In 1978, the Domínguez brothers established the brand HiperDino.
 In 1996, when the brand consisted of three stores, they sold it to Vista Capital, a venture in which Banco Santander participated.
 Vista Capital renamed the stores to Superdiplo.
 Subsequently, Dutch multinational Ahold bought the supermarkets and renamed it back to the HiperDino brand.
 However, Ahold suffered some serious losses and sold the business to English private equity firm Permira who renamed the wider group to Dinosol SL.
 In 2011, DinoSol's debt had mounted to more than 400 million euros, after which the company ended up in the hands of an extensive group of banks.

 In 2012, a group of Canary shareholders, led by José Abraham Domínguez, Andrés Domínguez and Javier Puga, decided to buy DinoSol.
 In 2012, DinoSol agreed to sell the SuperSol chain to Agile Finance.

 After taking control over the group, the Domínguez brothers and Javier Puga resumed the successful strategy from the past: low prices, alongside competitive and promotions focused on local products.
 Their company policy was focused on reaching an island society that suffered from high unemployment rates.

 It didn’t take long before this new approach bore fruit.
 Predatory pricing paved the way for growth and the group regained its lost market share.
 One year after the acquisition, DinoSol became a well-performing company that generated more than 1,000 jobs.

 In 2015, consultancy firm Stiga awarded Hiperdino a national prize concerning customer satisfaction, based on valuations by supermarket customers.

+In 2019, Liga Canaria de Esports SL, a company dedicated to organizing live events, online competitions, digital entertainment, software development, audiovisual production, and technology projects was established as a part of the DinoSol Group and is based in Santa Cruz de Tenerife, Spain.